Kenduli Sasan: Tourism

 Kenduli Sasan has several brick temples and sculptures dating back to the time of Jayadeva in the tenth and eleventh centuries A.D., including those of deities Bhairava, Madhava, Ambika, Jageswari.
 Of significance is an image with heavy matted hair, and both arms broken, which is revered by the local people as the sage 'Jayadeva'.
 There is also a nearby temple with an image of Nrusimha carrying Lakshmi on his lap, one of the peculiarities of the Ganga dynasty.
 In fact, several such temples belonging to Jayadeva's period have also been excavated here by the Archaeological Survey of India.

 The Jayadeva Sanskrutika Parishad, a cultural organization, has established a museum here containing images and other archaeological relics excavated here.
 An annual cultural function in honor of the poet Jayadeva is organized at Kenduli.

 Controversy

-There was an earlier controversy surrounding the birthplace of the poet Jayadeva, with a section of Bengali historians earlier claiming that another village with the same name in West Bengal was in fact the birthplace of Jayadeva.
-However, this theory appears to have been debunked recently.
+There is a controversy surrounding the birthplace of the poet Jayadeva, with a section of historians claiming that Jaydev Kenduli in Birbhum district, West Bengal is in fact the birthplace of Jayadeva.